nopnop2002/esp-idf-espnow-gateway/README.md

 ESP-NOW can be used with ESP8266/8285, but you cannot use WiFi at the same time.
 This project transfers the data received by ESP-NOW to the MQTT server.
-ESP8266/8285 + battery + ESP-NOW + DeelSpeep enables long-term operation.
+ESP8266/8285 + battery + ESP-NOW + DeelSpeep enables long-time operation.

 ---